satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 and (5) Reviews take a lot of time, and once submitted cannot evolve.
-We argue that we could address all of these problems via an open post-publication review process that engages many reviewers, provides them with the data and software to replicate a study, and acknowledges and quantifies the quality of their contributions.
+We argue that we could address all of these problems via an open post-publication review process that engages many reviewers, provides them with the data and software used in an article, and acknowledges and quantifies the quality of their contributions.
 We propose that an effective means for implementing such a process would be to enhance current code review systems for software development to support article review.